 This course will help you to develop a wide range of practical, transferable skills, including:

-BA in Music with 2:1 or above or equivalent professional experience.
+BA in Music with 2:1 or above.
+We will also consider your application if you have a 2:2 honours degree and relevant professional experience.
 No portfolio is required.

 If English isn't your first language you may need to provide evidence of your English language ability.